mrsunny0/learning-latex-intro/README.md

 * LaTeX [templates](https://www.latextemplates.com/)

 # Using ![overleaf](https://isene.files.wordpress.com/2016/09/overleaf.png?w=125)
-[Overleaf](https://www.overleaf.com) is a great cloud-based tool
+[Overleaf](https://www.overleaf.com) is a great cloud-based tool where the overhead for installing, compiling, and arranging your LaTeX files are done via a web-app.
+The Overleaf platform is very popular for its user-friendly interface, and as an educational tool to familiarize students with LaTeX code without bogging them down with operating system and computer specific installations and paths.

 Note that the more fitting name **ShareLaTeX**, a similar platform to Overleaf, has been merged with Overleaf and is no longer developed.
 So if you do decide to work on a web-based LaTeX platform, mostly all attention is being focused on Overleaf.
+Given Overleaf's popularity as a web-based LaTeX platfrorm, it does come with benefits and setbacks versus a traditional local (personal) installed platform.

 | Overleaf (web-based) | Local Installation |
 | --- | --- |